Materials-Data-Science-and-Informatics/FDO2RDF/README.md

 # FDO2RDF Tool

-This tool converts JSON data into RDF format using Simple Standardized Ontology Mappings (SSSOM) for mapping subject identifiers to object identifiers (RDF predicates).
-The tool processes the input JSON data, applies SSSOM mappings, and outputs the data in Turtle (`.ttl`) format.
+This tool converts FAIR digital objects metadata in JSON into RDF triples using Simple Standardized Ontology Mappings (SSSOM) for mapping subject identifiers to object identifiers (RDF predicates).
+FDO2RDF processes the input JSON data, applies SSSOM mappings (either provided as a file on the local file system or a URL), and outputs the data in Turtle (`.ttl`) format.

 ## Features

 - **Convert JSON to RDF**: The main function of FDO2RDF is to convert FDO metadata in JSON into RDF triples using mappings from an SSSOM file.
-- **Flexible Input and Output**: This tool allows you to specify input files for both the JSON data and the SSSOM mapping, as well as the output RDF file.
+- **Flexible Input and Output**: allows you to specify input files for both the JSON data and the SSSOM mapping, as well as the output RDF file.
-- **Turtle Format**: The output is saved in Turtle (`.ttl`) format, a widely used RDF serialization format.
+- **Turtle Format**: outputs RDF triples in Turtle (`.ttl`) format.
+- **SSOM mappings**: process provided mappings file in TSV either as a file on the local file system or a URL.

 ## Requirements